CartoDB/airship/docs/guides/10-integrating-react.md

 npm i @carto/airship-components
 ```

-In the entry point of your application call `defineCustomElements` pasing `window` as a parameter.
-Once you do this this, all airship components
-will be available.
+In the entry point of your application call `defineCustomElements` passing `window` as a parameter.
+Once you do this, all Airship components will be available.

 ```js
 import { defineCustomElements } from '@carto/airship-components';